pzsolt72/oe-kubernetes/README.md

 ## Containers

-## Prepare the enviropnment
+## Prepare the environment

-Log in to the provided VM with a ssh terminal or Azure cloud shell.
+Login to the provided VM with a ssh terminal or Azure cloud shell.
 The VMs are created befor the sesson and deleted after.

 hostname: vm<num>.oedevops.site
 username: azureadm